HL7/fhir-pacio-rt/input/pagecontent/use_cases.md

   </code>
 </pre>

 Sky Harbor's client app can then follow the links from the returned Re-Assessment Timepoints to the associated ClinicalImpression instances (e.g., [The MDS Admission Assessment](ClinicalImpression-RT-SNF-ClinicalImpression-1-MDS-5-day.html)) and then to the referenced observations representing the formal assessments (e.g., [MDS 5-Day mobility assessment collection](Observation-RT-SNF-MOB-AP-MDS-5-Day-NC-1A.html)).
-The client app can then trend those observations over time.
+The client app can also trend those observations over time.